qkzk/fm/development.md

   - [x] use ueberzug instead of ugly thumbnail.
 Requires ueberzug to be installed.
   - [x] use second pane for preview, update auto
     - [x] FIX: second pane preview has wrong size
+  - [x] improve directory preview by limiting depth
+  - [x] preview videos with a thumbnail (created with ffmpeg)
+  - [x] use media info for audio

 - [ ] Version 0.1.50 : safety & memory usage